tgstation/tgstation-server/README.md

 - `General:MinimumPasswordLength`: Minimum password length requirement for database users

+- `General:GitHubAccessToken`: Specify a GitHub personal access token with no scopes here to highly mitigate the possiblity of 429 response codes from GitHub requests

 - `Logging:LogLevel:Default`: Can be one of `Trace`, `Debug`, `Information`, `Warning`, `Error`, or `Critical`.
 Restricts what is put into the log files.
 Currently `Debug` is reccommended for help with error reporting.

 - `Database:DatabaseType`: Can be one of `SqlServer`, `MariaDB`, or `MySql`